Aetherinox/obi-sync-docs/README.md

 ### Plugin: Can't Find `.obsidian` Folder
 The `.obsidian` plugin folder may be hidden.
 You can configure your operating system's File Explorer show hidden files or use a terminal.
 For IOS, you might need to plug it into a computer, go to `Documents on iPhone`, then go to `Obsidian/<your vault name>/.obsidian`.

+If you are using Linux and cannot locate the `.obsidian` folder or `.env` docker file, Linux by default hides all folders and files that start with a period.
+To view these files in your File Explorer, press the key combination `CTRL + H`.
+You may be asked for your account or sudo password.

 <br /><br />

 ---